Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Background

+Historically, the REV method has been widely used for eliciting preference vectors for both consistent and inconsistent judgements.
+Although there exists a number of techniques to measure inconsistency \citep{jin2018novel}, it is most commonly measured in terms of the Consistency Ratio (CR) which is an Eigenvalue-based measure \citep{Saaty1980}.

 So far, we have assumed that the DMs provide a complete set of pairwise comparison judgements.
-However, in practice, it is quite common to confront situations where DMs provide an incomplete set of judgements, and where it is not always possible to ask DMs to provide the missing data.
+However, in practice, it is quite common to confront situations where DMs provide an incomplete set of judgements, and where it is not always possible to ask DMs to provide the missing data \citep{li2022consensus,wan2022personalized}.
 This leaves us in situations where preferences should be elicited from inconsistent, as well as, incomplete sets of judgements.

-The most widely-used technique involving pairwise comparison judgements is the Analytic Hierarchy Process (AHP) \citep{Saaty1980} where DMs structure their criteria into a hierarchy and then evaluate alternatives with respect to each of these criteria.
-Fig. \ref{fig:typical-ahp-overview} demonstrates this technique with the help of the car selection problem discussed earlier.
-In this figure, the DM has evaluated four alternatives with respect to Price, Speed and Looks (therefore, providing three sets of pairwise comparison judgements).
-Note that these judgements are shown in the form of a 4-by-4 matrix, which is a standard representation used to show pairwise comparisons.
-On the top-right of this figure, the DM has also provided the relative importance of the three criteria, again by using pairwise comparison judgements.

-These pairwise comparison judgements are then used to elicit preference vectors with the help of some elicitation technique.
-Although there are many techniques for elicitation, the most widely used techniques are Right Eigenvector (REV) \citep{Saaty1980} and Row Geometric Mean (RGM) \citep{Crawford1987}.
-These elicited vectors are then used to construct a decision table as shown at the bottom right of this figure (Fig. \ref{fig:typical-ahp-overview}).
-At the bottom of this table, note that the criteria weights can also be elicited using the same REV or RGM method.
-Finally, all these evaluation vectors and criteria weights can be compiled to generate some aggregated scores and/or to produce some form of recommendations to the decision maker(s).
+There exists a number of techniques to measure and analyse inconsistency in these incomplete sets of judgements as well \citep{Szybowski2020,Agoston2022}.